ninanoleto/caloriecounter/README.md

 ## Tech Stack
 RESTfull web API built with Node.js and Express.js.
 Used PostgreSQL as a database and Prisma as the ORM of choice.\
-Frontend built with React.js and TypeScript - react-router-dom was used to manage web routing and styled-components to manage CSS styles.
+Frontend design conception with Figma, built with React.js and TypeScript - react-router-dom was used to manage web routing and styled-components to manage CSS styles.

 ## Architecture and Design
 Atomic Design was used in the frontend, for ease of organization and reusability of components.\